AlexsJones/Vagrant-Docker-Cluster/README.md

 - Deploying a cluster which is capable of managing docker images
 - Deploy a docker image to the cluster
 - Demonstrate cluster configuration during runtime with ansible (post_provision_example)
-- Demonstrate a mechanism for deploying applications
+- Demonstrate a mechanism for deploying applications (Jenkins server with docker swarm plugin)

 ###Process